 French Immersion Residential Program in France

 I love history and architecture (I actually own a Masters degree in history) and will be happy to tell you about my region when we visit the numerous castles and medieval villages around here.
-I also love the art, literature and the movies, so when you come for an immersion in my house, you’ll improve your French language for sure, but also will learn a lot about French culture.
+I also love the art, literature and the movies, so when you come for a French immersion with me, you’ll improve your French language for sure, but also will learn a lot about French culture.

 There is wifi in your room as well as throughout the house.

-Honestly, we spend a lot of time outside the house – the whole countryside is our backyard.
-We do a lot of hikes, on foot, bikes (we can lend you 2 bikes).
-I play badminton with my two sons.
+I have a new blended family.
+My sons Loeiz (17) and Vivien (13) are fluent in French English just like me: you may meet them during the weekends and school vacations.
 My oldest son shoots bow and arrow, and often makes a show of it when we have kids over: they love it!
 He is very good and patient with younger kids.